waveform80/pibootctl/docs/development.rst

     reboot_required_pkgs=
     EOF

-At this point you should be able to call the ``pictl`` utility, and have it store the (empty) boot configuration as a `PKZIP`_ file under the working
+At this point you should be able to call the :doc:`pictl <manual>` utility, and have it store the (empty) boot configuration as a `PKZIP`_ file under the working directory:
-directory:

 .. code-block:: console